Centipede Facts: 11 Fascinating Insights

 6. Centipedes are ancient

 In fact, centipedes are one of the oldest animal groups in the world.
-Fossils of centipedes have been found that are more than 400 million years old!
-They evolved over those millions of years into the centipedes we see today.
+Paleontologists have found fossils of centipedes that are more than 400 million years old!
+Centipedes evolved over those millions of years into the centipedes we see today.

 7. Centipedes are speedy